xuzhou338/widgets/README.md

-# My Widgets
+# My Code Snippet

-This repository contains widgets (code and examples of usage) that I write for practice, for fun, or to serve certain projects.
+This repository contains code snippets (code and examples of usage) that I write for practice, for fun, or to serve certain projects.

 The names and descriptions are shown below: